 We’ve gated a few posters and desktop backgrounds for specific blog posts on the CoSchedule blog.
 These help reinforce an idea by helping your audience see them daily in the office.

 Giving away image bundles makes sense for some industries.
 For example, when we announced CoSchedule’s integration with Instagram, we gave away 100 Instagram-specific images in exchange for email addresses.

 This can include gamification or utility.
 How can you provide value to your audience as they use their mobile devices like smartphones, tablets, and e-readers?

-A couple years ago, CoSchedule created the Click To Tweet plugin for WordPress.
-We give it away for free and optimize the plugin's landing page to gather email subscribers.
+Several years ago, CoSchedule created the Click To Tweet plugin for WordPress.
+We gave it away for free and optimized the plugin’s landing page to gather email subscribers.